Scheme details

 Phase 3: Colwick Park Path Improvements – eastern paths

-The final element of the scheme involves resurfacing and widening works to the eastern paths in Colwick Country Park and the construction of a new section of path adjacent to River Road to separate pedestrians and cyclists from vehicles.
-These improvements will create a surfaced route through the Colwick Country Park to connect to the riverside paths and the new pedestrian cycle bridge.
-The paths connecting West Lake and Main Lake will be improved, alongside further access improvements from Racecourse Road
+The penultimate element of the scheme involved resurfacing and widening works to the eastern paths in Colwick Country Park and the construction of a new section of path adjacent to River Road to separate pedestrians and cyclists from vehicles.
+These improvements create a surfaced route through the Colwick Country Park to connect to the riverside paths and the new pedestrian cycle bridge.
+The paths connecting West Lake and Main Lake have been improved, alongside further access improvements from Racecourse Road.

-This phase of the scheme will provide a further 1.9km of path improvements; 315m of new path and 1,600m of improved / resurfaced path.
-Work started in mid-March 2023 and is expected to last until September.
+This phase of the scheme provides a further 1.9km of path improvements; 315m of new path and 1,600m of improved / resurfaced path.
+Work started in mid-March 2023 and was completed August 2023.